mkieblesz/local-workspace/README.md

     127.0.0.1     proxy.trade.great
     ```

-3. Update list of repos in `repolist` file.
+3. Update list of repos in `repolist` file to fit your needs.

     Each line should have following format `<repo-name>@<version>`.
 Version can be git `branch`, `tag`, `release` or `commit hash`.
 If no version is specified default branch is pulled as in github.